ayoolaolafenwa/PixelLib/README.md

 ```python
 segment_image.segmentImage("sample2.jpg", output_image_name = "image_new.jpg", show_boxes = False)
 ```
-** show_boxes ** is set to false an image with only the segmentation masks is produced.
+** show_boxes ** is set to false objects in the image are segmented with no bounding boxes.
 ![alt_output2](instance_mask/result2.jpg)

 # sample3.jpg